twolodzko/forth-rs/README.md

 # Forth\.rs

 Forth\.rs reads as *fortress* /fôr′trĭs/.
-It is a minimal-ish implementation of the [Forth] language interpreter.
+It is a minimal-ish implementation of the [Forth] language interpreter in Rust.
 Forth is a simple programming language coming from the time when code was written in uppercase (early 70').
 For me, the biggest help in learning Forth was the [*Starting Forth*] book by Leo Brodie and the marvelous [*Simple Forth*] tutorial by Leo Wong, both are freely available online.
 From other resources, there is also the [standard] which is rather dry, nice [*Easy Forth*] tutorial, and [*Learn X in Y minutes*] for Forth.
 [*An Introduction to Forth using StackFlow*] tutorial can also be helpful.
+Since there is no single Forth, but multiple implementations that have changed over time and vary in detail, the internals of the language were not always clear from the available resources.
+When in doubt, I used [Gforth] as a reference implementation and backward-engineered how it behaves.

 ## Reverse Polish notation